harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

 :::warning

-Make sure that you deploy only one GitOps Agent per Argo CD namespace.
-Deploying multiple Agents created in different projects or accounts can lead to unpredictable behaviour.
+Ensure that you deploy only one Harness GitOps Agent per Argo CD namespace.
+Deploying multiple Agents created in different projects or accounts can lead to unpredictable behavior.

 Harness supports mapping Argo CD projects into Harness projects through the Agent that controls the Argo CD deployment.
 When importing Argo CD projects, Harness maps Argo CD projects into Harness projects that belong to one account.